Paebbels/PicoBlaze-Library/README.md

 **The PicoBlaze-Library** can be downloaded as a [zip-file][download] (latest 'master' branch) or cloned with `git clone` from GitHub.
 GitHub offers HTTPS and SSH as transfer protocols.
-See the [Download][wiki-download] wiki page for more details.
+See the [Download][wiki:download] wiki page for more details.

 For SSH protocol use the URL `ssh://git@github.com:Paebbels/PicoBlaze-Library.git` or command line instruction: